application

 ELRA™ is a temperature-controlled RF catheter designed for endoluminal ablation of biliary and pancreatic ducts.
 By ablating tumor or fibrotic tissue intraductally, ELRA™ helps restore duct patency and improve stent outcomes.

-ELRA™ is introduced over-the-wire (OTW) into the hepatopancreatobiliary ducts under fluoroscopic guidance.
+ELRA™ is a shorter, 40 cm RF catheter introduced over-the-wire (OTW) into the hepatopancreatobiliary ducts.

-Controlled radiofrequency energy ablates tumor or fibrotic tissue intraductally.
+Controlled radiofrequency energy ablates tumor or fibrotic tissue intraductally under fluoroscopic guidance.

 Restored lumen patency, optimized stent placement, and reduced need for repeat interventions.